 Pot, pan, and utensil

-Eligible building types include independent restaurants, chain restaurants, elementary and secondary schools, colleges and universities, corporate foodservice operations, healthcare, hospitality, and supermarkets.
+Eligible building types include independent restaurants, chain restaurants, elementary and secondary schools, colleges and universities, corporate and industrial foodservice operations, healthcare, hospitality, and supermarkets.

 Dishwashers intended for use in residential or laboratory applications are not eligible for ENERGY STAR® under this product specification.
 Steam, gas, and other non-electric models also do not qualify.

+Additionally, though Single and Multiple Tank Flight Type Conveyor dishwashing machines (where the dishes are loaded directly on the conveyor rather than transported within a rack – also referred to as a rackless conveyor) are eligible as per the version 2.0 specification, they are considered ineligible for this measure, since default values are not available for Flight Type dishwashers in the Savings Calculator for ENERGY STAR® Qualified Commercial Kitchen Equipment.

 Table 107: Nonresidential ENERGY STAR® Commercial Dishwashers Descriptions